Cs348-Quote/cs348-quoteproject/README.md

 4. then refresh the database and all the tables should now be present
 5. you can then the query tool again to do sql querys
 6. Create a virtual environment using the requirements.txt.
 This can be done by "conda create --name <env> --file requirements.txt"
+7. Activate your virtual environment
-7. Go to the directory ./cs348-quoteproject in cmd and run "flask run" to start the flask backend.
+8. Go to the directory ./cs348-quoteproject in cmd and run "flask run" to start the flask backend.
 Then proceed to frontend setup.

 # Frontend Setup